manfromnn/android_device_zte_atlas40/README.md

-Device configuration to build [Firefox OS for ZTE Blade III](http://www.modaco.com/topic/360986-Firefox-OS/).

-How to build:
+Device configuration to build [Firefox OS for ZTE V790] How to build:
 -------------